andreykuzmenko/apps/habitflow-privacy-policy.md

 * Mixpanel – analytics
 * Google Firebase Analytics
+* MakeItLab.net - AI assistant

 5.2 When using the Application and the Website you may be directed to other websites where the personal data collected is outside of our control.
 The privacy policy of the other website will govern the personal data obtained from you on that website.

 5.3 We will never sell or resell any personal data to any third party.
 We will not engage in any advertising set-ups using the personal data for commercial reasons.
 We may use aggregated personal data for marketing purposes but individual personal data will never be disclosed.
+All data is sent anonymously.

 ## Log Data